Daniel Pudil: Sheffield Wednesday

 On 29 August 2015, Pudil signed for Sheffield Wednesday on a season-long loan deal.
 He scored his first goal for Sheffield Wednesday in a 3–1 win over Preston North End on 3 October 2015.
 Pudil completed a permanent move to Wednesday on 28 July 2016 for £1,500,000.
 He was released by Sheffield Wednesday at the end of the 2018–19 season.

 Mladá Boleslav

 After his release from Sheffield Wednesday in July 2019, he signed for Czech side Mladá Boleslav on a two-year deal.

 Viktoria Žižkov

 Pudil signed for Czech side Viktoria Žižkov on a one-year deal for free.

 Hallam

 On 24 July 2022, Pudil returned to Sheffield and signed for Northern Counties East League Premier Division side Hallam - the second oldest football club in the world.

 International career

 Pudil represented his country at under-19 and under-21 level.
 He made his senior debut in 2007 and scored his first goal at this level on 21 November 2007 in a 0–2 away victory against Cyprus in a UEFA Euro 2008 qualifier.
 Pudil was a member of the Czech Republic squad that competed in UEFA Euro 2016.

+Coaching career

+In July 2022, Pudil began working for the Sheffield Wednesday Community Programme to help coach their college BTEC football side.
+He combined this role while playing part-time for Hallam.